-Another way to mitigate electric fields from your keyboard is to get an infrared keyboard.
-Infrared is perfectly safe, and keyboards that use infrared are also wireless.
+The best way to mitigate electric fields from your keyboard is to get one that works using infrared radiation.
+Infrared radiation (IR) is much safer than RF, and keyboards that use IR are also wireless.
 So, you can enjoy the comfort of a wireless keyboard minus the heavy EMF exposure.

 On the left-hand side, we have a printer.

-Printers are right in the category of devices that produces a massive amount of EMF.
+Printers are right in the category of devices producing massive amounts of EMF.

-The solution here is to turn off your printer when not in use and plug it in only when you need to.
+The solution here is to turn off your printer when not in use and plug it in only when necessary.

 USB Charging Station

-If you give it a careful look, you will see a USB charging station right under the computer.
+If you look carefully, you will see a USB charging station under the computer.

-The problem with USB charging stations is that they produce electric fields every time you plug in something.
+The problem with USB charging stations is that they produce electric fields every time you plug something in.

-It’s also common to see chargers plugged into these stations without any device to receive the charge, and this is a problem.
-When you do this, you are unnecessarily sending voltage through that wire, adding EMF to your already dense space.
+It’s also common to see chargers plugged into these stations without any device to receive the charge, which is a problem.
+When you do this, you unnecessarily send voltage through that wire, adding EMF to your already dense space.

-Besides electric fields, these plugged-in cables causes your electrical wiring to produce dirty electricity.
+Besides electric fields, these plugged-in cables cause your electrical wiring to produce dirty electricity.

 A remedy here is not necessarily to entirely avoid using USB charging stations.
-You just need to make minor changes in the way you use this device.
-The changes you need to make are as follows:
+You just need to make minor changes in the way you use this device, like:

 Right beneath the computer, there’s a device that looks like a cell phone.
-Even if it’s not, cell phones placed on the table in home offices are a common sight.
+Even if it’s not, placing cell phones on the table in home offices is common.

 One way out of this is to keep your phone in airplane mode as much as possible.
 And if you can, turn off WiFi and Bluetooth as well.

-It’s also understandable that some of you reading this may not be in a position to just put the cell phone into airplane mode for a major part of the day.
-In this case, you can use the SYB Phone Pouch, which will reduce your EMF exposure without you having to disconnect from the network altogether.
+I also understand that not everyone can keep their cell phones in airplane mode for a major part of their day.
+In that case, I recommend using the SYB Phone Pouch, which will reduce your EMF exposure without you having to disconnect from the network altogether.

-You can also try using wired forms of communication.
-There are plenty of free apps like Skype and Google Voice, which allows you to make phone calls through your computer.
+You can also try using other forms of communication through your computer using a wired internet connection.
+There are plenty of free apps like Skype and Google Voice that allow you to make phone calls right from your desktop.

 It’s impossible not to notice the cordless phone right in front of the wireless mouse.
-Cordless phones give off just as much radio frequency as a cell phone does, if not more.
+Cordless phones give off just as much radio frequency as a cell phone, if not more.

 The solution here is to replace the cordless phone with a corded one.
 If you use a landline in your house, you can do this for all your phones.
 The amount of EMF reduction in your home just by doing this will be drastic.

 Lamps most certainly don’t emit radio frequency, but they do emit electric fields.
-And, if your lamp has a CFL or LED lightbulb, it will give dirty electricity a boost.
+And, if your lamp has a CFL or LED lightbulb, it will boost dirty electricity.

 Besides that, these bulbs can also have lots of flickers, which is disruptive to your eyes and your nervous system.

 My recommendation here is to utilize the natural and far less harmful sunlight.
-Keep shades open whenever possible and maybe even consider moving your workspace to a place in the house with a lot of natural light.
+Keep shades open whenever possible, and maybe even consider moving your setup to an area in your house with lots of natural light.

-If you don’t have windows near your workspace, and you have to use a lamp, opt for incandescent light bulbs instead of LED or CFL.
+If you don’t have windows near your workspace and have to use a lamp, opt for incandescent light bulbs instead of LED or CFL.

 Also, make sure to move the lamp slightly away from your body.
-Once you make these changes, you’ll notice significant changes in your eyes, nervous system, and in your circadian rhythm.
+Once you make these changes, you’ll notice significant improvements in your eyes, nervous system, and circadian rhythm.

 To put a cherry on top, you can find a lamp that uses a 3-pronged plug.
-This is because the third-round prong is what connects to the ground wire in the outlet reducing your electric field exposure.
+This is because the third round prong connects to the ground wire in the outlet, reducing your electric field exposure.

-When you connect your computer to a WiFi network, it produces RF-EMF and infuses your entire space with its radiation.
-To avoid this, you can hardwire your internet connection.
+When you connect your computer to a WiFi network, it produces RF-EMF.
+It infuses your entire space with its radiation.
+However, you can easily avoid this by hardwiring your internet connection.

 This may possibly come as a surprise because chairs don’t produce EMF.
 But it’s important for me to address this because most chairs out there are made of synthetic materials.
-And if they are, they’ll generate static electricity, which is also the kind of thing that you should be trying to avoid as much as you can.
+And if they are, they’ll generate static electricity, which is also the kind of thing you should try to avoid as much as you can.